 In August 2018, GASB issued Statement No. 90 Majority Equity Interests - An Amendment of GASB Statements No. 14 and No. 61.
 The objectives of this Statement are to improve the consistency and comparability of reporting a government's majority interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
 Those governments and funds should measure the majority equity interest at fair value.
 For all other holdings of a majority equity interest in a legally separate organization, a government should report the legally separate organization as a component unit, and the government or fund that holds the equity interest should report an asset related to the majority equity interest using the equity method.
 This Statement established that ownership of majority equity interest in a legally separate organization results in the government being financially accountable for the legally separate organization and, therefore, the government should report that organization as a component unit.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
-Earlier application is encouraged.
-AMBAG has no plans for early implementation of this Statement.
+GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year..
 At this time AMBAG is not certain of the effect of the adoption of Statement No 90 will have on the accompanying financial statements.

 In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
-Earlier application is encouraged.
-AMBAG has no plans for early implementation of this Statement.
+GASB issued Statement No. 95 Postponement of the Effective Dates of Certain Authoritative Guidance, which, in light of the COVID-19 pandemic, postpones the effective date of this statement by one year.
+At this time AMBAG is not certain of the effect of the adoption of Statement No 91 will have on the accompanying financial statements.